TommySpecs/LychParlour-photography/README.md

 The favicon is a small image that can be seen on the top left of the visitors tab when they have the site open.
-It is used so if the visitor to the site has multiple tabs open in their browser to see that LychParlour photography is one of those tabs and can be located with ease. please see the example of the LychPArlour photgraphy favicon:
+It is used so if the visitor to the site has multiple tabs open in their browser to see that LychParlour photography is one of those tabs and can be located with ease.
+Please see the example of the LychPArlour photgraphy favicon:

 ![screenshot of tab on broweer](docs/webpage-screenshots/favicon.webp)